 So is this the explanation for the main sequence - an age sequence?

-No. Measurement of the masses of stars led to the answer: the further up the main sequence you go, the more massive the stars are.
+The University of Sydney No. Measurement of the masses of stars led to the answer: the further up the main sequence you go, the more massive the stars are.